versa-networks/devops/python/day1/README.md

 # GENERAL

 The automation scripts are written in python and are meant to be executed on a Director.
+The scripts allow you to provision the Director and the Controller.

 # PRE-REQUISITE